microsoft/health-architectures/FHIR/FHIRProxy/readme.md

 8. Click on the Select Role assignment box
 9. Select the access role you want to assign to specific users The following are the predefined FHIR Access roles:
-   + Administrator - Full Privledges to Read/Write/Link resource to the FHIR Server
+   + Administrator - Full Privileges to Read/Write/Link resource to the FHIR Server
    + Resource Reader - Allowed to Read Resources from the FHIR Server
-   + Resource Writer - Allowed to Create, Update, Deleten Resources on the FHIR Server
+   + Resource Writer - Allowed to Create, Update, Delete Resources on the FHIR Server

     When the role is selected click the select button at the bottom of the panel